dictionaria/pydictionaria/docs/interpreting-the-logs.md

 1. If the dictionary uses a different marker for the description *consistently throughout the entire database*, add it to the `marker_map` property in the `md.json`.
-2. Otherwise manually edit the entry in the `db.sfm`.
+2. Otherwise manually fix the entry in the original database.

 ### `ERROR \lx <headword>: multiple \de but not matching \sn`